nki-radiology/asbestosis/README.md

 conda install scipy
 pip install pynrrd
  ```
+Follow instructions at [link](https://github.com/keras-team/keras-contrib) to install keras_contrib

 ## 2. How to run the code 🚀
+Download the LIDC-IDRI dataset
 Adjust the folders to your own paths in ``data_generator.py`` and ``train.py``.

-You dont need anomaly heatmaps or lung segmentations to run it.
-Just set 'n_channels' to 1 and load from your orginal CT folder.
+You dont need to have anomaly heatmaps or lung segmentations to run it.
+Just set 'n_channels' in ``train.py`` to 1 and load from your orginal CT folder.

 ``python train.py``